lbeckman314/writings/motherland.md

+---
+layout: my-default
+title: Motherland
+desc: I've forgotten the words to your song, // the one you would sing me to sleep with...
+date: 2016-01-01
+---

 ```
-I've forgotton the words to your song,
+I've forgotten the words to your song,
   the one you would sing me to sleep with,
     like lullabies of a yesteryear
       plucked from vinyeards from across the shore